The Literary Pharmacy

 Lines to keep

-The sentences people copy into journals, write on cards, return to at 3am.
-They do not fix anything.
-But they keep you company.
+The sentences people copy into journals, write on cards, and return to again and again.
+Some to steady them, some simply to delight them.
+Either way, they keep you company.

 The pharmacy covers